Frequently Asked Questions

 My English is really good.
 Can I just skip ESL and go straight to my major courses?
 Which ESL classes can I take?

 - Your placement test and the ESL Placement Specialist will determine what level and which classes you need.
-Grammar, Reading/Writing, and Speaking/Listening classes are all required for ESL students who plan to take academic classes at Tri-C. Program Sequence.
+Grammar, Reading/Writing, and Speaking/Listening classes are all required for ESL students who plan to take academic classes at Tri-C. The evaluator will give you this academic pathways form.

 Where do I take the placement test, and what are the hours?
 Do I need an appointment?
 How much does it cost?

-- After you have applied for admission to the college, go to the campus where you want to attend your classes.
+- After you have applied for admission to the college, take the ESL test preparation guide, and go to the campus where you want to attend your classes.
 Go to the Assessment Center.
-You do not need an appointment to take the test, and the test is free.
+You do not need an appointment to take the test at most campuses (except Westshore, where it is recommended for you to call 216-987-3888 to make an appointment), and the test is free.

 When do I have to register?